This page is related to new SmartBear ID-based licenses that we’ve introduced in ReadyAPI 3.8.1.

 Activating licenses in Private Networks

-If configuring network settings is not possible, you need to convert your online SmartBear licenses to offline ones and activate these offline licenses in your private network.
+If you are unable to configure network settings to connect to SmartBear-hosted license servers, you need to convert your online SmartBear licenses to offline licenses.
+Furthermore, you must activate these offline licenses within your private network.
 Follow these links for details:

 Floating licenses require downloading and installing a special On-Premise License Server.